eallion/mastodon-embed-timeline/README.md

 ### Package manager

-Install your timeline using npm or yarn:
+Install your Mastodon timeline using npm or yarn:

 ```terminal
 npm install @idotj/mastodon-embed-timeline